 The lighthouse has always seemed to me to be symbolic of two primary ideals, reliability and service, and that this permanent memorial has appropriately taken this shape well signifies the extent to which the life of Mr. Livingstone fulfilled these ideals.

 Now when two individuals or two organizations are both devoted to the same high ideals, there must grow out of such an association a mutual respect and a spirit of confidence and cooperation.
-This spirit of mutual confidence and cooperation, beginning under the guidance of William Livingstone and preserved and extended by his successors to-day, characterizes the relations between the Lake Carriers Association and the Lighthouse Service.
-It is in no small way responsible for the fact that the Lighthouse Service is able to progress so rapidly and systematically with the development and use of the most up-to-date methods and apparatus in the section covered by the operations of the Lake Carriers Association.
+This spirit of mutual confidence and cooperation, beginning under the guidance of William Livingstone and preserved and extended by his successors to-day, characterizes the relations between the Lake Carriers’ Association and the Lighthouse Service.
+It is in no small way responsible for the fact that the Lighthouse Service is able to progress so rapidly and systematically with the development and use of the most up-to-date methods and apparatus in the section covered by the operations of the Lake Carriers’ Association.
 A striking example of this is the radiobeacon system on the Lakes.
-It took far-sighted vision to recognized 10 or even 5 years ago what this new aid might mean to the fog-bound mariner and to ask the conservative navigator to trust his life and his vessel to this new and unfamiliar device.
+It took far-sighted vision to recognize 10 or even 5 years ago what this new aid might mean to the fog-bound mariner and to ask the conservative navigator to trust his life and his vessel to this new and unfamiliar device.
 And it took mutual confidence and cooperation to make it the success it is to-day.
-We feel in Washington this confidence in the progressiveness, the honesty of judgement, and the spirit of reliability and service of the Lake Carriers Association, and are gratified to be able to join with you in the dedication of this beautiful shaft as a most fitting symbol of the life and work of William Livingstone.
+We feel in Washington this confidence in the progressiveness, the honesty of judgment, and the spirit of reliability and service of the Lake Carriers’ Association, and are gratified to be able to join with you in the dedication of this beautiful shaft as a most fitting symbol of the life and work of William Livingstone.

-Today, the lighthouse alternately sends out a white and red flash, separated by ten seconds and continues to remind visitors of the accomplishments of William Livingstone, “one of the most prominent and public-spirited citizens of Detroit.”
+Today, William Livingstone Memorial Lighthouse alternately sends out a white and red flash, separated by ten seconds, and continues to remind visitors of the accomplishments of William Livingstone, one of the Detroit’s most prominent and public-spirited citizens.